 Communication: Communication & Public Service, BA

-A Communication major with a concentration in Communication and Public Service (ComPS) offers students a special program that combines individual research opportunities with hands-on experience in the public arena.
+A Communication major with a focus in Communication and Public Service (ComPS) offers students a special program that combines individual research opportunities with hands-on experience in the public arena.
 Classes, seminars, internships, field experiences, and individual research projects provide students with opportunities to meet and learn from current and former officeholders, journalists, and public servants who have been leaders in government and civil society.
 The program is closely matched to the undergraduate Communication major, and like the Communication major, ComPS students must complete 14 courses.

 The minimum total course units for graduation in this major is 34.
 Double majors may entail more course units.